 At Cheesecake Labs, we cut through the noise.

 We’re clear about why we use Python — the benefits it brings to application development and the drawbacks too.
+We know what the benefits of Python are, the advantages and disadvantages, and why, in our opinion, Python is so great.

 If you’ve been reading this blog post series since the beginning, you should have already gone through all Cheesecake Lab’s product development phases.
 Phase 1 helped you define your product and your goals, Phase 2 gave your app a design, and Phase 3 brought your product to life and released it to users.